Sentot Prawirodirdjo

 Ali Basah Abdul Mustapa Prawirodirdjo (1808 – 17 April 1855), also known as Sentot Ali Pasha or Sentot Prawirodirdjo, was a Javanese Muslim military commander during the Java War.
 He joined Diponegoro's rebel forces at the age of seventeen, and became a renowned commander in the war, and later became overall commander.
 He surrendered to the Dutch in October 1829.
 In Dutch service, Prawirodirdjo was given command of a Javanese unit under Dutch command during a 1832 Chinese riot in Purwakarta and then in the Padri War, when he was accused of collusion with Padri leaders.
 He was exiled to Bengkulu and died there.

 Early life

 Prawirodirdjo was born in 1808 in Maospati to Rongga Prawirodirdjo III, the bupati of Madiun, through a concubine.
-Rongga was killed in a 1810 revolt against the colonial government of Herman Willem Daendels.
+Rongga was killed after initiating a revolt in 1810 against the colonial government of Herman Willem Daendels.
 His mother was likely Dayawati, Rongga's concubine who died in 1810.
 During Prawirodirdjo's childhood, Yogyakartan Prince Diponegoro made an effort to educate him as a santri, but this failed, as Prawirodirdjo showed a "violent dislike" for the education.